What Disqualifies You From Getting Social Security Disability Benefits?

 Certain circumstances create automatic disqualification from SSDI benefits regardless of disability severity.
 Incarceration for criminal convictions suspends benefits during imprisonment, though you can restart them upon release.
 Drug addiction and alcoholism as primary disabling conditions no longer qualify for benefits, though you may still receive SSDI if you have other qualifying disabilities alongside substance abuse issues.

 Fraudulent claims result in permanent consequences beyond simple denial.
-Providing false information, concealing work activity, or misrepresenting medical conditions can lead to criminal prosecution, repayment demands, and future benefit bars.
+Providing false information, concealing work activity, or misrepresenting medical conditions can result in serious legal and administrative consequences.
 The SSA’s Cooperative Disability Investigations program actively investigates suspected fraud, conducting surveillance and interviewing witnesses.
-For exclusive legal leads, attorneys must verify all claim information thoroughly.
+Attorneys generally review claim information carefully to ensure accuracy.

 Immigration status affects eligibility differently than many applicants realize.
 While lawfully present non-citizens can qualify for SSDI if they’ve earned sufficient work credits through authorized employment, undocumented workers cannot receive benefits even after paying into the system.
 Additionally, living outside the United States for more than 30 consecutive days may suspend benefits depending on your citizenship status and the country of residence.